TiLied/CSTOJS_CLI/README.md

 # CSTOJS_CLI
 [Dotnet tool](https://www.nuget.org/packages/TiLied.CSTOJS_CLI/) | [Core library](https://github.com/TiLied/CSharpToJavaScript) | [Website](https://tilied.github.io/CSTOJS_Pages/) | [Try it online!](https://tilied.github.io/CSTOJS_Pages/BWA/)

-This dotnet tool/CLI is a "front-end" that implements a "core" library [CSharpToJavaScript](https://github.com/TiLied/CSharpToJavaScript) translator, converter, transpiler, transcompiler, compiler, or source-to-source compiler, you name it.
+This dotnet tool/CLI is a frontend that implements a "core" library [CSharpToJavaScript](https://github.com/TiLied/CSharpToJavaScript) translator, converter, transpiler, transcompiler, compiler, or source-to-source compiler, you name it.

 The CLI was inspired (a little) by Meson, but should behave more or less like the dotnet cli or tsc cli.